Midori Spring Matcha Sponsored

 - The temperature of the water – we recommend brewing the Matcha between 72-76⁰c (162-169⁰f).
 If the temperature is too high, it may cause bitterness.

 - The ratio of Matcha and water – Too much or too little of either Matcha or water.
 We recommend starting off with 1/2-3/4 teaspoon of Matcha with 60mL/2oz of water.
 If it is too strong, add a little amount of water each time until desired taste.

 - Whisking process – Sometimes using the hand whisk will miss some spots.
 Best results are to use a small sifter to avoid clumping when putting Matcha into the bowl.
 Pour a bit of water first and whisk for a few seconds, then pour the rest of the water in.
 Make sure you whisk in a “W” motion and that the whisk does not scrape the bottom of the bowl.
 Frothers like this one, are also a great option if you do not use a whisk.

-Once you open the container make sure to store the Matcha in the fridge to keep if fresh.
+Once you open the container make sure to store the Matcha in the fridge to keep it fresh.
 Matcha will clump a bit, so just use a fork to loosen it up again.
 Matcha has an intense green color.
 Over time the vibrant emerald green color will turn brown due to oxidation.
-The Matcha is still safe to drink, but it's optimum state of freshness is retained for about 3 months
+The Matcha is still safe to drink, but its optimum state of freshness is retained for about 3 months

 Amazon * Facebook * Twitter